What exactly is this service project all about?

 Thank you for asking.
 Because AmpleHarvest.org is the only virtual solution to hunger, we rely on online donations and grants from foundations.
 We’d really appreciate a donation, large or small from you.
 It helps to pay for the staff, the technology and the other operating expenses any charity incurs.
-Take a look at our 2011 Annual Report (2012 report is still in construction).
+Take a look at our 2017 Annual Report .
 Tax deductible donations can be made at www.AmpleHarvest.org/donate.

 How can I follow your work?

 I still have a question… how do I contact you?

 Do you tell me where to find pantries or growers?

 No. That is what we’re counting on you to do.
 You know your own community better than anyone else.
 We are asking that you share what you know (or what you find) with AmpleHarvest.org by doing a bit of sleuthing to find a local food pantry yourself… and then urge them to register at AmpleHarvest.org.

 Scheduling – when do I do this?
 Can I do it another time?

 Although the “official” National Day of Service is January 19, you can actually do this service opportunity whenever you like… before the 19th, and time on that day or any day later.
 Because this is a virtual service opportunity, you are not constrained by anything except your own schedule and availability.
 Indeed, you can continue to do this for months to come.
 It is your call.
 AmpleHarvest.org is available when you are.

 Do pantries takes food stuffs other than fresh produce?